 For uncertain tax positions, the Company uses a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
-Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more-likely-than-not to be realized upon ultimate settlement in the financial statements.
+Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more likely than not to be realized upon ultimate settlement in the financial statements.
 The Company has unrecognized tax benefits, which are tax benefits related to uncertain tax positions which have been or will be reflected in income tax filings that have not been recognized in the financial statements due to potential adjustments by taxing authorities in the applicable jurisdictions.
-The Company's liability for unrecognized tax benefits, which include interest and penalties, was \$0.6 million for the years ended December 31, 2022 and 2021.
+The Company's liability for unrecognized tax benefits, which include interest and penalties, was \$0.7 million and \$0.6 million for the years ended December 31, 2023 and 2022, respectively.
 The remaining unrecognized tax benefits have reduced deferred tax balances.
-The amount of unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate is \$2.0 million as of December 31, 2022, 2021 and 2020 and includes the federal tax benefit of state deductions.
-The Company anticipates a negligible amount of unrecognized tax benefits will reverse during the next year due to the expiration of statutes of limitation.
+The amount of unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate is \$2.0 million as of December 31, 2023, 2022 and 2021 and includes the federal tax benefit of state deductions.
+The Company anticipates \$0.2 million of unrecognized tax benefits will reverse during the next year due to the expiration of statutes of limitation.